-The newly formed Friends of the Bramley Mountain Fire Tower group held its first meeting on the evening of January 6th at the O’Connor Hospital in Delhi.
-The Friends were formed to organize the reconstruction of the fire tower that was decommissioned by the NYS Department of Environmental Conservation in 1970 and removed in 1975.
-The tower was purchased by Pete Clark, who meticulously stored the tower’s parts right down to the nuts and bolts in his barn.
+Several years ago, Tom Clark, the current owner of the disassembled Bramley Mountain fire tower, approached the Catskill Mountain Club with an offer to allow the tower to be restored if the CMC could lead the effort.
+We agreed, and after community and government support to restore it to the summit was gained, the Friends of Bramley Mountain Fire Tower were formed to organize the reconstruction of the fire tower that was decommissioned by the NYS Department of Environmental Conservation in 1970 and removed in 1975.
+The tower was purchased by Pete Clark, a local farmer, who meticulously stored the tower’s parts right down to the nuts and bolts in his barn.
 It is well preserved as a result.
-Three years ago Tom Clark, the current owner, approached the Catskill Mountain Club with an offer to allow the tower to be restored if the CMC could lead the effort.
-With the formation of the Friends group, the effort to raise funds and complete the resurrection of the tower has officially begun.
+With the formation of the Friends group, the effort to raise funds and complete the resurrection of the tower was officially begun.

 To help the effort to bring the Fire Tower back to Bramley Mountain with your donation, click here.

 Visit the Bramley Mountain Fire tower website and follow them on Facebook and Instagram to learn more about the project.

 Click here to be added to the Friends of Bramley Mountain Fire Tower’s email list, to get more detailed news on the progress of the fire tower project and to learn about volunteer opportunities.
 Volunteers will be needed throughout the project, to assist with fundraising, to help sort the components of the tower for inspection, painting components, assistance during construction as well as work afterwards staffing the cabin for visitors.
 Sign up and be part of the fun!
 For more information about the project or volunteer opportunities email the Friends at info@BramleyMountainFireTower.org